 “But seek first his kingdom and his righteousness, and all these things will be given to you as well.”Matthew 6:33

 The secret is that God will bless us in those other good things we seek, if we will just seek Him first.
 For me, early morning is my best time.
-I committed about twenty years ago to get up one hour early to spend time with the Lord, and I have never failed to keep my time with Him–not because I am anything special, but because I realize now that I can do absolutely nothing without Him.
+I committed about twenty years to spend time with the Lord first every single day, and I have never failed to keep my time with Him–not because I am anything special, but because I realize now that I can do absolutely nothing without Him.

 Having a consistent time with the Lord will not happen by chance.
 We have to commit to it and then plan for it.
-For me, planning ahead means that I set my clock for the time I need to get up; I have my coffee programmed to brew at the same time; I have a special place set aside to spend with the Lord; and I have a basket with all of my supplies waiting for me.
+For me, planning ahead means that I set my clock for the time I need to get up; I have my coffee programmed to brew at the same time; and I have a basket with all of my supplies waiting for me.
 And honestly: I can’t wait.

 “One thing I ask of the Lord, this is what I seek: that I may dwell in the house of the Lord all the days of my life to gaze upon the beauty of the Lord and to seek him in his temple.”Psalm 27:4